-An innovative program of global exchanges (international doctoral workshops) was initiated by the Center in 2008-2009 with events in Ireland and Germany, while in 2015 a graduate student exchange was started with the School of History at Queen Mary University of London (QMUL) and with the History Department of Hong Kong University.
+An innovative program of global exchanges (international doctoral workshops) was initiated by the Center in 2008-2009 with events in Ireland and Germany, while in 2015 a graduate student exchange was started with the School of History at Queen Mary University of London (QMUL) and with the History Department of the University of Hong Kong (HKU).

 In association with Chicago and Evanston institutions, the Center sponsors graduate summer research projects (see Graduate Fellowships).

 For undergraduates (both History majors and across the university) the CCHS Leopold Fellowship program offers the opportunity and means to work closely with primary historical materials under the guidance of faculty, doing actual archival faculty research and learning how to transform raw data into historical interpretation.
 The first group of ten undergraduate Leopold Fellows started work in 2008-2009.
 This has proved to be a very popular program among undergraduates.